andrea993/SimplePID/FixedPID/Readme.md

    <img src="diagram.jpg" width="1000">

 ## Configuration
-This PID use the engineering configuration where all parameter are function of `Kp` this is cheap because when you find a stable configuration changin `Kp` allows you to speed up and down the process.
+This PID uses the engineering configuration where all parameters are function of `Kp` this is cheap because when you find a stable configuration changin `Kp` allows you to speed up and down the process.
 Other parameters are time constant, of the PID actions.

 ### Parameters
 | Parameter 	|            Name           	| Equivalent notation 	| Typical value 	|